mortendahl/mortendahl.github.io/_posts/2017-04-17-private-deep-learning-with-mpc.md

 ## A simple function

-The first experiment is about training a network to recognize the first bit in a vector of three.
+The first experiment is about training a network to recognize the first bit in a sequence.
 The four rows in `X` below are used as the input training data, with the corresponding row in `y` as the desired output.

 ```python
 X = np.array([